senarukana/ABCLang/README.md

 # ABC Language
 ABC ia a typeless, dynamic language like python and ruby.
-It's just a toy language right now, just like the name suggest :).
+It's just a toy language right now, just like the name suggests :).

-Currently, a large part of codes are borrowed from crowbar language which is  written by the .
+Currently, a large part of codes are borrowed from crowbar language which is  written by the Kazuya Maebashi.

 ## Installation
 Simply run make and everything is done.